utap2/utap2/docs/rst/rna-mars-seq-results.rst

 5. `Links to additional results <https://dors4.weizmann.ac.il/utap/figures/MARS_Seq_fig_13.png>`_ - links for downloading tables with raw, normalized counts, log normalized values (rld), and statistical data of contrasts.
 In cases of models with batches, "combat" values calculated (instead of rld) using the "sva" package, providing batch corrected normalized log2 count values.

+Note that only Figure 2 from Step 1, as well as Steps 2–5, will appear in the DESeq2 counts matrix report.

 Output folders for RNA-seq pipeline
 --------------